AdaCore/spark2014/lrm/source/packages.rst

-   * the variables declared in the visible part of package P, the state abstractions declared by the Abstract State aspect specification (if any) of package P; and
+   * the variables declared in the visible part of package P, the state abstractions declared by the Abstract State aspect specification (if any) of package P;

-   * the visible state and state abstractions of any nested packages declared immediately within the visible part of P.
+   * the visible state and state abstractions of any nested packages declared immediately within the visible part of P; and

+   * the visible state introduced by a generic package instantiated immediately within the visible part of P.

 #.
 The hidden state of a package P consists of:

-   * the variables declared in the private part or body of P; and
+   * the variables declared in the private part or body of P;

-   * the visible state and state abstractions of any nested packages declared immediately within the private part or body of P.
+   * the visible state and state abstractions of any nested packages declared immediately within the private part or body of P; and

+   * the visible state introduced by a generic package instantiated immediately within the private part or body of P.

 #.
 Each ``state_name`` occurring in an Abstract_State aspect
    specification for a given package P introduces an implicit